suavecode/suavecode.github.io/_posts/2015-06-15-Lithium_Air_Regional_Jet_Optimization.md

 <script>hljs.initHighlightingOnLoad();</script>

 ## Introduction
-The purpose of this tutorial is to introduce the user to the sizing/optimization process, which uses machine learning regression techniques to accelerate the convergence process.
+The purpose of this tutorial is to introduce the user to the sizing/optimization process, which uses machine learning regression techniques to accelerate convergence.

 The user, is he/she so chooses, could directly run Optimize.py (located in Tutorials/Lithium_Air_Jet_Sizing).
 However this would be a relatively slow process (~5,200 SUAVE mission evaluations), due to the fact that each step in the optimizer would have to use the same initial guess for y to converge on mass, energy, and power.
 Here we're going to be smarter, and tabulate the converged solutions, using them to inform the initial guesses.
 Go to Sizing.py, in the "setup" function, and uncomment "procedure.write_optimization."